ahdinosaur/bundle-cssify/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![js-standard-style][standard-image]][standard-url]

-browserify transform to bundle content for `insert-css` into a css file
+browserify transform to extract css for `insert-css` into external css files

 ## what?